As an Amazon Associate I earn from qualifying purchases.

-I love halibut - it really is one of my favorite fish - it's so meaty - the bone is easy to avoid and it's just delicious.
+I love halibut - it really is one of my favorite fish - it's so meaty but mild in flavor.

 Halibut is a relatively expensive fish but you could substitute any white fish fillets or steaks in this recipe.

 As it is low in fat, it can have a tendency to dry out during cooking - and if you've spent a lot of money on some steaks, you don't want that!
 A marinade and/or sauce is an essential for cooking halibut for this reason.
 Pan frying, so long as it's a quick, flash fry in oil is fine, but long baking times without a sauce might give you a disappointing result.